Córdoba International Animation Festival – ANIMA

-The Córdoba International Animation Festival – ANIMA is a competitive animated film and media festival that is held in the city of Córdoba, Argentina every two years.
+The Córdoba International Animation Festival – ANIMA is a competitive animated film and media festival held in Córdoba, Argentina.

 ANIMA's first edition was held in April 2001, and has been replicated in odd years since, therefore being Argentina's first and longest standing animation festival.

-The festival is jointly organized by the Centro Experimental de Animación (CEAn), an animation research and production center at the Faculty of Arts, Universidad Nacional de Córdoba; and the Animation Chair of the Universidad Nacional de Villa María.
+The festival is jointly organized by the Centro Experimental de Animación (CEAn), an animation research and production centre at the Faculty of Arts, National University of Córdoba; and the Animation Chair of the National University of Villa María.

-The tenth and latest edition of ANIMA was held on October 9 through 11, 2019.